johankasperi/positweet/README.md

 ### If you have an Intel Galileo board
 First make all the wiring needed, see [positweet.kspri.se](positweet.kspri.se)

+When the wiring is done, run /arduino/theBoxColorSensor.ino from the Arduino IDE.

 **If your board have Internet connection**

 Edit line 40 to the IP of your board: